mooner-the-creator/NuserAgent/README.md

 Each key-value pair is separated by a forward slash.
 The value may contain a plus sign (+) to represent spaces.
 Version information follows the key after an equals sign.

+## Parsing Guidelines
+- Parse each header independently rather than treating them as one unit
+- Fall back gracefully when some headers are missing
+- Handle unknown keys by ignoring them rather than rejecting the entire string
+- Extract only the information needed for your specific use case
+- Maintain a mapping between traditional User-Agent patterns and their NuserAgent equivalents

+## Extensibility Guidelines
+- Vendors may add custom components using their namespace prefix
+- Custom components should follow the Key=Value pattern
+- New standard keys should be proposed to the NuserAgent community
+- Version specifications should always follow semantic versioning practices
+- Reserved characters: forward slash (/), equals sign (=), plus sign (+)

 ## Header Structure
 - [User-Agent2](UA2.md): Core information about the client application, device, and platform
 - [User-Data](UD.md): Additional technical details that help with compatibility assessment